mongodb/mongo-jdbc-driver/README.md

 ### To generate source Jar
 ./gradlew clean :sourceJar
 You can find the generated jar in build/libs/
+### To generate fat Jar which includes all the dependencies
+./gradlew clean :shadowJar
+You can find the generated jar in build/libs/
 ### To generate test Jar
 ./gradlew clean :testJar
 You can find the generated jar in build/libs/